JivkoKarakashev/SoftUni-Angular-Project/README.md

     }
     ```

-    - Array of purchased/sold Items and their status changes URL: http://localhost:3030/data/traded_items/{:itemId}_ - for changing change of the items status to the system.
+    - Array of purchased/sold Items and their status changes URL: http://localhost:3030/data/traded_items/{:itemId}_ - for changing of the items status to the system.

 ## Project Structure